But is one better than the other? Are the optimization processes for both similar? What about A/B testing?

 The list could go on and on, but these are enough to get you started with Google Ads optimization.

-How you navigate Google Ads and execute your strategy are clutch.
-There are four things you should remember and invest time in in the beginning…
+There are four key things you should remember and invest time in when beginning:

 - Understanding the terminology and your options.
 A while ago, I wrote an article on the most common PPC mistakes.
 2 out of 7 were related to a failure to do just this.
 Learn the platform, understand the terms and concepts, get familiar with all of the capabilities.